Vejde: A Framework for Inductive Deep Reinforcement Learning Based on Factor Graph Color Refinement: Evaluation

 \subsection{Problem Selection}

-\texttt{PyRDDLGym} provides an archive of problem definitions written in \ac{rddl}.\footnote{\url{https://github.com/pyrddlgym-project/rddlrepository/commit/1a2d3b5}} \ac{rddl} defines problems as a combination of a \emph{domain} description file and an \emph{instance} description file.
-The domain file defines state transition dynamics and object classes, as well as default values.
-The instance file declares object instances, ground values and parameters to construct a specific problem instance. \ac{rddl} is similar to the \ac{pddl} in that it is a formal description language used to describe decision problems, but adds modeling features such as probabilities, continuous state variables and partial observability.
+\ac{rddl} defines problems as a combination of a \emph{domain} description file and an \emph{instance} description file.
+The domain file primarily defines state transition dynamics and object classes, whereas instance files declares object instances, ground values and parameters to instantiate problems in the domain. \brandname{} can be used with the different domains with no modifications other than adjusting the input and output sizes based on each domain description, meaning that we train one agent per domain. \ac{rddl} is similar to the \ac{pddl} in that it is a formal description language used to describe decision problems, but adds modeling features such as probabilities, continuous state variables and partial observability.